komkmm/komkmm.io/Machine Learning/cs231n/Lec 14.md

 > addresses these problems using experience replay - continually update a replay memory table of transitions

 ### Policy Gradients
 > Q-function can be very complicated.
 But the policy can be much simpler.
-If we can learn a policy directly, finding the best policy from a collection
+If we can learn a policy directly, how about finding the best policy from a collection of policies?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQzNTQ1NTQxLC0yNDM2MDY0NDQsLTcyMz
+eyJoaXN0b3J5IjpbLTIyMzM1ODY5MiwtMjQzNjA2NDQ0LC03Mj
-Y0NDI4NSwtMTkxNDg1ODM3MCw5NTE4ODI0NDYsMTY5MTIyOTE5
+M2NDQyODUsLTE5MTQ4NTgzNzAsOTUxODgyNDQ2LDE2OTEyMjkx
-OCwtMTgxMTA4MjIxNywyMzM4NzI4MTBdfQ==
+OTgsLTE4MTEwODIyMTcsMjMzODcyODEwXX0=
 -->